 - History and Theory of Environmental Design

 BSc (Interior Design), BSc (Arch), BArch, MArch

 Catherine Hamel's interests lie in the potential role of architecture as an instrument for social reconstruction.
 Of specific interest are intrusions that allow themselves to be diluted in their endeavor to reposition considerations in the public realm; in subtle disturbances that carry the potential to instigate change, not by altering existing systems, but the attitudes towards them.
 Specific themes investigated to date include identity and estrangement in the context of post-war reconstruction and exile; architecture and justice; memory in the scarred body and the voicing of political experiences in public space.
 These topics are explored through her teaching, drawing, and writing.
-She is an Associate Professor in Architecture at the Faculty of Environmental Design at the University of Calgary.
-6 Points of Resilience crossed the boundaries of that identity to explore the strength of the personal, the intimate, and the seemingly arbitrary in the face of imposed rigidity.
 What agitates her is not the sides people take, but the lines they draw in order to be able to take them.
-She loves yellow and the sound of laughter.